 Projects must be within the statutory boundaries of the Neighborhood Prosperity Fund.
-Prospective applicants can verify their location eligibility via the interactive mapping tool found at http://arcg.is/OLz80.
+Prospective applicants can verify their location eligibility via the interactive mapping tool.

 Projects located outside of a qualifying Neighborhood Prosperity Fund will not be considered.

 C. Tenants

 The developer of the project must demonstrate a commitment to support the sustainability of local business tenancy by providing specific amenities and/or inducements, which may include rent concessions or abatements.